mpinar/MachineLearning/Coursework_Mert_Pinar.md

 ![threeTuned](https://github.com/mpinar/MachineLearning/blob/master/SVM%203%20inputs%20tuned%20graph.png?raw=true)

 After tests with three inputs are done, tests with six inputs will be applied.
-Same input matrix as used in Neural net, will be used.
-Same procedure will be followed.
+Same input matrix as used in Neural net will be used and the same procedure will be followed.
 ```r
 sixDsSvmExTrain <- subset(sixDsExchangeTrainingData, select = -Output)
 sixDsExpectedOutput <- sixDsExchangeTrainingData$Output